Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 If you had a retirement plan through your former employer, the situation is a little more complicated.

-Many employers require you to leave the retirement plan once you’re no longer employed there.
-In that case, you’ll have 60 days to roll the money over into another qualified retirement plan.
-Otherwise, the money is treated as a taxable distribution from the plan.
+In that case, you’ll have 60 days to roll the money over into another qualified retirement plan, such as an IRA.
+If you miss that deadline, the money is treated as a taxable distribution from the plan subject to ordinary income taxes.

-That distribution would be subject to ordinary income taxes.
-If you’re younger than 55, it may also be subject to a 10% early withdrawal penalty.
+If you’re younger than 59 1/2, it’s usually also subject to a 10% early withdrawal penalty.

 What happens if you have a loan against your 401(k)?

-Losing your job can disrupt this schedule.
+Losing your job can disrupt your repayment schedule.

-How Is Severance Pay Taxed in the US?
+How Is Severance Pay Taxed In the U.S.?

-The simple answer is that severance pay is taxed as ordinary income.
-However, details such as the tax rate on severance pay and how much is taken out of severance pay for withholding depend on your situation.
+Severance pay is taxed as ordinary income.
+However, details such as the tax rate on severance pay and how much is taken out of severance pay for withholding depend on your situation.Is severance pay taxed differently from regular income?

 Like your regular income, severance pay may be subject to a few different taxes: